Trust Pilot Reviews

 Quality of Light Beats Quantity of Light!

-Photopic vs Scotopic Lumens – and the Use of S/P Ratios
+Photopic vs Scotopic Lumens – and S/P Ratios

 LED Lumens vs Metal Halide Lumens